Last Updated on 03/11/2025

 Nowadays, having a blog (and blog entries to fill it with) is required by default, both for SEO considerations and to demonstrate your relevant authority to visitors and clients.

-The problem is that the majority of blog content is now uninspired, repeated garbage.
+The problem is that the majority of blog content is now uninspired and repetitive.
 It is used to pad out a webpage and is written for Google crawlers rather than users.

 Not only is this type of blog material no longer popular (a simple look at the March 2024 core update should demonstrate this).
 However, this type of derivative SEO first material will not garner backlinks.

-Perhaps if you are an established site with a large following and a high domain authority, people will just exploit your terrible blog material to incorporate some high-authority backlinks into theirs.
+Perhaps, if you are an established site with a large following and a high domain authority, people will simply exploit your subpar blog content to incorporate some high-authority backlinks into their own.

 If you are not one of the web’s few beacon sites, your link magnet blog material must be distinctive.